Frequently Asked Questions

 What to Bring:

-- If you take any prescription medications, bring enough to last for the length of your stay.
-Refills can be obtained @ the Lund’s Pharmacy, but it’s best to bring enough with you for the month.
+If you take any prescription medications, bring enough to last for the length of your stay.
+Refills can be obtained at the Lund’s or Wayzata Walgreens Pharmacy, but it’s best to bring enough with you for the month.
+Please keep your prescriptions in their original container, do not mix prescription medications.

-- If you smoke, bring cigarettes.
+If you smoke, bring enough cigarettes for a 30-day stay.
 Cigarettes can be mailed to you during your stay.

-- All your Toiletries to last for length of your stay with us.
+All your toiletries to last for the length of your stay with us.
+Please be mindful to bring items that do not contain alcohol, such as mouthwash.

-- You are welcome to bring an ipod or music player- unless it contains any downloaded video content or has internet capabilities.
+You are welcome to bring an iPod or digital music player - unless it has video and/or internet capabilities.
 Feel free to use them in your room, the Fitness Room and outside while walking.

-- Please bring any recovery or spiritual based books and literature with you, but no “pleasure reading” items such as novels or magazines.
+Please bring any recovery or spiritual based books and literature with you, but no “pleasure reading” items such as novels or magazines, no Crossword or Suduko activity books.